Arcadia-Science/2023-amblyomma-americanum-diffex/shiny/README.md

 ```
 docker build --progress=plain --platform linux/x86_64 -t diffexshiny .
 ```

-(note that this GitHub repo contains private data, so we have not uploaded the Docker container to Docker Hub.)

 Once the Docker container is done building, launch it in a headless state to the 8100 port.